red-perfume/red-perfume-task-runner/README.md

 ### API Example

 You can point to files or pass strings in directly.
 Tasks are sequential, the output of one can feed into the input of the next.
-You can output to file or use callback hooks provided (more in the next example).
+You can output to file or use lifecycle callback hooks (documented in next section).

 ```js
 const redPerfume = require('red-perfume');